-Debt securities held to maturity are included in the balance sheet at amortised cost.
+Debt securities held to maturity are included in the balance sheet at amortised cost using the effective interest rate method.
 Gains and losses on sale are recognised upon realisation.

 Investment in subsidiary

 Subsidiaries are held for the long term and are included at cost, subject to regular impairment review.